 Osprey Farpoint & Fairview: The Best “Do-It-All” Travel Backpack

-UPDATE: The Osprey Farpoint/Fairview was redesigned in 2022 to be a little shorter so now it’s carry-on compliant.
+UPDATE: The Osprey Farpoint/Fairview was redesigned in 2022 to be slightly shorter so now it’s carry-on compliant.
 There were also a few other welcomed tweaks like moving the laptop compartment to a better position and an upgraded mesh-covered ridged foam back panel.

 The Osprey Farpoint (the Osprey Fairview is the female version) is my current favorite all-around travel backpack and I’ve taken it on multiple trips to Europe.